ddjh20482/microsoft_studio_movies_analysis/README.md

 There are three recommendations to consider to build a new movie studio.

-- **The estimated budget to film a movie is below $50 million.** There are movies that cost more than $50 million, but the analysis shows Microsoft does not have to spend a similar amount.
+- **The movie tends to be more successful as the budget increases.** This would be a tough decision, but it is encouraged to set the budget as high as possible.
-- **The recommended genres for a new movie are drama, comedy, action, thriller, and adventure.** Most movies included multiple genres.
-If a new movie can include recommended genres as much as possible, this would help lead to a successful business.
+- **The most profitable genres are animation, adventure, fantasy, family, science fiction, action.** The chart shows that those genres typically have profits above zero.
+It is recommended to choose genres as much as from the six genres.
-- **The runtime for a new movie is recommended to be between 90 to 120 minutes.** The majority of movies are around 100 minutes.
-Thus, it would be ideal to film a new movie that is close to 100 minutes.
+- **A movie seems to make the most profit as the runtime is over 120 minutes.** The suggested minimum runtime is above 100 minutes, but the runtime over 120 minutes is highly recommended.

 ### Next Steps

 Further analysis could help gain more ideas on creating a new movie.

-- **Run the same analysis again after genres are decided.** Running the same analysis for selected genres would help gain a better insight because selecting genres narrows down to a more specific data sample.
+- **Run the same analysis again for the movies with negative profit.** As the analysis was made for the overall movies, it would be a good idea to do a separate study on the movies with negative profit.
+This would guide Microsoft on what to avoid when filming a new movie.
-- **More research on the relationship between profit and budget.** The analysis shows a typical budget for all movies with the set amount of profit.
-A more sophisticated visualization, such as a scatter plot, on a smaller sample, is advised for a more precise result.
+- **Research by relating aspects to budget.** Just like how profit was analyzed, the budget can also be related to genre and runtime.
-- **Find more aspects of movies such as casting size and age rating** Movies can be analyzed in more ways by including more aspects.
+- **Study how the budget can be spent.** Studying on the budget can lead us to other aspects of the movies.
+The other aspects can be casting size, filming location, and graphic labor or editing cost.

 ## For More Information